This quiz consists of 10 Introduction to organic chemistry multiple choice questions for the AQA AS and A-Level Chemistry specification.

 8. Which compound is a positional isomer of 1-chloropentane?

-9. For which alkane is the empirical formula the same as the molecular formula?
+9. For which hydrocarbon is the empirical formula the same as the molecular formula?

 10. Which alkane contains 18% hydrogen by mass?